umputun/sys-agent/README.md

 `sys-agent` can run directly on a server (systemd service provided) or as a docker container (multi-arch container provided).

 All the configuration is done via a few command line options/environment variables.
-Generally, user should define a list of data volumes to be reported and optional external services to be checked.
+Generally, the user should define a list of data volumes to be reported and optional external services to be checked.
 Volumes report capacity/utilization.
-CPU related metrics, like LAs, overall utilization and number of running processes are always reported, as well as memory usage.
+CPU-related metrics, like LAs, overall utilization, and the number of running processes are always reported, as well as memory usage.

-The idea of external services is to be able to integrate status of all related services into a single response.
-This way a singe json response can report instance metrics as well as status of http health check, status of running containers, etc.
+The idea of external services is to be able to integrate the status of all related services into a single response.
+This way a single JSON response can report instance metrics as well as the status of HTTP health check, the status of running containers, etc.

 ## installation